 Be proud of the courage it takes to do something about this problem and take care of yourself.

-Merrilyn Astin Tarlton, Partner/Catalyst at Attorney at Work, has been helping lawyers and law firms think differently about the business of practicing law since 1984.
+Merrilyn Astin Tarlton has been helping lawyers and law firms think differently about the business of practicing law since 1984.
 She was a founding member of the Legal Marketing Association, past President of the College of Law Practice Management and an inaugural LMA Hall of Fame inductee.
-She blogs about innovation at www.astintarlton.com and gossips with Joan Feldman about the business of practicing law at Passing Notes.
-Read past articles by Merrilyn here.
+Merrilyn is a co-founder of Attorney at Work.
+Follow her @AstinTarlton.

 Thanks to Jennifer Fay for contributing to this post.
 She is co-author of the groundbreaking book No More Secrets—Protecting Your Child From Sexual Assault, with Caren Adams.
 Jennifer has a master’s degree in psychology and has taught at the elementary school level.
 Currently, she is developing an original theater-based curriculum for lower and middle school teachers.